First Time Buyer Buy-to-Let Mortgage

 In these cases, you will need to approach a specialist mortgage lender who operates in this niche area of the market.
 They take a broader view of an applicant’s circumstances rather than simply deciding based on your credit score.

 Specialist lenders tend not to deal directly with the public, usually only accepting mortgage applications through a trusted broker.
 At Just Mortgage Brokers, we have access to specialist lenders who are comfortable lending to first-time buyers.
-Get in touch today and we will pair you with one of our expert advisers.
+Get in touch today and we will pair you with one of our expert advisors.

 Many people ask if it is possible to move into their Buy-to-Let property in case it should fall vacant for a while.
 Unfortunately, it’s a little more complicated than that.
 The simple answer to the question is no.